Sdegr/Thesis/README.md

 # Bachelor Thesis Sil de Graaf.
-Description: In this research, two Transformer models in combination with the use of BPE with NL-EN and ZH-EN are trained and testen.
-It is investigated wheter Dutch or Chinese is more brittle to synthetic noise as source language.
+Description: In this research, two Transformer models in combination with the use of BPE with NL-EN and ZH-EN are trained and tested.
+It is investigated wheter Dutch *or* Chinese is more brittle to synthetic noise as source language.

 # Requirements